The Optimal Calming Relaxing Breathing Exercise™

 BREATHING EXERCISES AND LUNG DISEASE

 Realize that your lungs don't power themselves; you need to do breathing exercises to keep them healthy.
-The best way is to have strong lungs is to strengthen the main muscle (diaphragm) that makes them fill and empty with approximately 14 pounds of inhale and exhale pressure.
+The best way to have strong lungs is to strengthen the main muscle (diaphragm) that makes them fill and empty with approximately 14 pounds of inhale and exhale pressure.

 Why do breathing exercises?